 - Wash Kidney beans and let them soak in 3 cups of water with 1 clove smashed garlic, pimento, ½ stalk scallion and 1 sprig of thyme until they become shriveled.
 Another method is to soak them overnight.
 Or You can slow cook until becomes tender.

-- After kidney beans are cooked, add coconut milk, salt and the rest of the seasoning (pepper, thyme scallion, garlic and let simmer for 10 minutes.
+- After kidney beans are cooked, add coconut milk, salt, and the rest of the seasoning (pepper, thyme scallion, garlic and let simmer for 10-15 minutes.

-- Then add rice to the pot. (wash rice if necessary) Yes Caribbean people wash their rice)
+- Then add rice and butter to the pot. and stir (wash rice if necessary) Yes, Caribbean people wash their rice

 - Let it cook until the rice is tender and fluffy.